Deep-Perception/challenger-setup/README.md

 Setup for Challenger Demo

+System Requirements:

+1) Ubuntu 24.04 LTS Desktop
+2) i5 or better CPU to run CPU inference portion of the Demo
+3) One Hailo-8 AI accelerator (no kernel module installed, our scripts will install the correct version)
+4) 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links or directly attached USB cameras.
+1920x1080 30FPS sources preferred.

 Initial Setup on clean Ubuntu 24.04 LTS Desktop Installation

 1) Run initial-setup/install_prereqs.sh and reboot when  prompted